-Peasant- pre-industrial agricultural worker with limited land ownership
+Peasant - pre-industrial agricultural worker with limited land ownership.

-Political Economy- the study of the means of production in order to better understand their relationship to the economic, political, and social spheres of capitalism.
+Political Economy - the study of the means of production in order to better understand their relationship to the economic, political, and social spheres of capitalism.

-Proletariat- workers, or the social class that must sell their labor
+Proletariat - workers, or the social class that must sell their labor

-Propaganda of the Deed- the use of action to ignite insurrection and/or inspire revolutionary action
+Propaganda of the Deed - the use of action to ignite insurrection and/or inspire revolutionary action

-Revisionist- describing offshoots of Marxism that require a break with fundamental theory, often used to describe reformist tendencies that don't centralize class struggle

-Socialism- a society in which workers control the means of production
+Revisionist - describing offshoots of Marxism that require a break with fundamental theory, often used to describe reformist tendencies that don't centralize class struggle Socialism - a society where workers control the means of production

-Soviet- Russian word for worker's council.
+Soviet - Russian word for worker's council.
 They are a form of political organization that consists of elected, immediately recallable delegates within a region or county.

-Spontaneity (Revolutionary)- an organizational tendency that believes the revolutionary moment should be led by the spontaneous action of the working class instead of being led by a party and/or professional revolutionaries
+Spontaneity (Revolutionary) - an organizational tendency that believes the revolutionary moment should be led by the spontaneous action of the working class instead of being led by a party and/or professional revolutionaries

-Superstructure- the legal, political, and ideological structure; anything that isn't the base
+Superstructure - the legal, political, and ideological structure; anything that isn't the base

-Surplus Value/Profit- value created by the worker that has been expropriated by the capitalist
+Surplus Value/Profit - the value created by the worker that has been expropriated by the capitalist

-Utopian Socialism- futuristic visions of cooperative society often implemented in small experimental communities.
-Some of these experiments preceded the communist manifesto and lacked a commitment to the class struggle.
+Utopian Socialism - Futuristic visions of cooperative society often implemented in small experimental communities.
+Some of these experiments preceded the communist manifesto and focused more on cooperation than on class struggle.

-Vanguard Party- a centralized party of workers militantly committed to the class struggle
+Vanguard Party - A centralized party of workers militantly committed to the class struggle and political education of the working class.

-Permanent Revolution- Trotsky's theory that under-developed countries could skip the bourgeois-democratic revolution and go right into a socialist revolution.
-This would be achievable only through an international socialist revolution as opposed to Stalin's "socialism in one country."
+Permanent Revolution - Trotsky's theory that underdeveloped countries could skip the bourgeois-democratic revolution and go right into a socialist revolution.
+This would be achievable only through an international socialist revolution.
+This was opposed to Stalin's "socialism in one country."

-United Front- the strategy of uniting with non-revolutionary working class organizations against a common struggle and attempting to win them over to a revolutionary perspective
+United Front - The strategy of uniting with non-revolutionary working-class organizations against a common struggle and attempting to win them over to a revolutionary perspective.